Skip to main content

 Research on ASE/Rover, the award-winning Linux car

-Each team will be provided with one ASE/Rover: a modular, powerful and robust robotic vehicle that can be equipped with a variety of sensors and actuators to react to the environment.
+You will be provided an ASE/Rover: a modular, powerful and robust robotic vehicle that can be equipped with a variety of sensors and actuators to react to the environment.
 Driven by the powerful Debix model A Single-Board Computer, that comes with 8GB of RAM, a quad-core i.MX 8M Plus processor and a dedicated Neural Processing Unit, the Rover serves as the perfect platform to implement, test and validate your research on.

 The Rover runs a full-fledged Linux installation (ubuntu 22.04) and comes preinstalled with a tightly integrated software framework that allows you to easily interface with the hardware by building your own processing pipeline.
-We provide you with official libraries, templates and tutorials for C, Python, Go and Rust, but you are free to implement your project in any language you like.
+We provide you with official libraries, templates and tutorials for C, C++, C#, Python, and Go, but you are free to implement your project in any language you like.

 Oh and is it fast?
 Well, judge for yourself (original speed):